sebglazebrook/aliases/README.md

 ## Possible future features

-- Add CRUD features for aliases via command line so you don't have to edit the yaml file directly
 - Autocompletion for aliases
 - Allow parent aliases that are not global??
 - Clean uninstall, removing shims etc